 The vast majority of these trials occurred while Christian 4 was the King of Denmark-Norway (1588-1648).

 Many of the houses that were built in the years after the big town fire in Ribe in 1580 had a cross carved into the wooden brackets that held the roof.
 These crosses were meant to protect against witchcraft in the same way as if someone makes the sign of the cross.
-You can see these crosses on several houses in Ribe, see: Old Town Walk
+You can see these crosses on several houses in Ribe (click on the photo of a bracket on the bottom of this page to see it larger - and you will see the cross)

 Maren Spliids' house on the corner of Sønderportsgade and Bispegade does not exist anymore.
-Instead you find a commemorative plaque (see photo).
+Instead you find a commemorative plaque (see photo on top of this page) and read more Old Town Walk .

 In Ribe Viking Museum you can see the original door from Maren Spliids' house in the stationary medieval exhibition.